-Students are not allowed to carry prescription or over the counter medication on their person or in their locker except inhalers and epi-pens, and only if a medication administration plan has been developed by the nurse for the student See 603 CMR 210.
+Students are not allowed to carry prescription or over the counter medication on their person or in their locker except inhalers and epi-pens, and only if a medication administration plan has been developed by the nurse for the student.
+See 105 CMR 210.
 All medication must have a written parent permission form filled out and submitted with medication to the nurse.
 Prescription medications must also have physician consent form filled out and submitted to nurse.
-The school does not supply over the counter medications.
+Finally, there must be a proper medication order, unless the administration is for ten days or fewer.
+The school does not supply over-the-counter medications.
 Students in grades K-8 must have medication brought in by parent/guardian.
 Students are not to transport medication to and from school.
 All medication must be brought into school in the original containers.